What is a Developing Country?

 4. Bookish knowledge is restricted:

-When you have the experience of something harder then the easy stuff does not seem like that much of a problem.
+When you have the experience of something harder than the easy stuff does not seem like that much of a problem.
 When you work in a developing country, you are bound to learn how to manage the complex things of the industry.
 Here is when you learn that the bookish knowledge of the university does not apply in your everyday work or workplace at all.

 Advantages of Living in a Developing Country: